Counterfactual Concept Bottleneck Models: Background

 \section{Background}

 \textbf{Concept Bottleneck Models (CBMs).} Concept Bottleneck Models~\citep{koh2020concept} are interpretable architectures that explain their predictions using high-level units of information (i.e., ``concepts'').
-Given a sample's raw features $x \in X \subseteq \mathbb{R}^d$ (e.g., an image's pixels), a set of $r$ concepts $c_i \in C \subseteq \{0,1\}^r$ (e.g., ``bone spurs'', ``narrow joint space''), and a set of $l$ class labels $y_j \in Y \subseteq \{0,1\}^l$ (e.g., labels ``arthritis grade 2'' or ``arthritis grade 1'').
+Given a sample's raw features $x \in X \subseteq \mathbb{R}^d$ (e.g., an image's pixels), a set of $r$ concepts $c_i \in C \subseteq \{0,1\}^r$ (e.g., \reviewed{``collapsed lung''}, \reviewed{``visible pleural line''}), and a set of $l$ class labels $y_j \in Y \subseteq \{0,1\}^l$ (e.g., \reviewed{labels ``pneumothorax'' or ``no pneumothorax''}).
 A CBM estimates the conditional distribution $\prod_j p(y_j \mid c_1, \dots, c_r) \prod_i p(c_i \mid x)$ where $p(c_i \mid x)$ is a set of independent Bernoulli distributions.
 At test time, human experts may \emph{intervene} on mispredicted concept labels to improve CBMs' task performance, simulating different scenarios.
 In a probabilistic perspective~\citep{bahadori2020debiasing,misino2022vael}, (ideal) concepts $c$ represent key factors of variation~\citep{kingma2013auto,zarlenga2023towards} of observed data $x$ and $y$, as illustrated in the graphical model $\scalebox{.8}{\cbm}$.

 \textbf{Counterfactual Explanations.} A counterfactual is a hypothetical statement in contrast with actual events that helps us understand the potential consequences of different choices or circumstances ~\citep{pearl2016causal}.
 In the context of machine learning,~\citet{wachter2017counterfactual} define counterfactual explanations as an optimization problem representing an answer to a ``why not'' question.
 The optimization aims to find for each observation $x$ the closest datapoint $x'$ such that a classifier $m: X \rightarrow Y$ produces a class label $m(x')$ that is different from the original label $m(x)$.